spjuhel/BoARIO/README.rst

         "dmg-distrib-sectors-type": "gdp",
         # 'gdp' distribution doesn't require this parameter to be set
         "dmg-distrib-sectors": [],
-        # The duration of the event (not implemented yet, so it has no effect)
+        # The duration of the event.
         "duration": 1,
         # A name for the event (usefull when simulating multiple events)
         "name": "0",